prometheus/docs/content/docs/introduction/first_steps.md

 ## Starting Prometheus

-To start Prometheus with our newly created configuration file, change to the directory containing the Prometheus binary and run:
+To start Prometheus with our newly created configuration file, navigate to the directory containing the Prometheus binary and run:

 ```language-bash
 ./prometheus --config.file=prometheus.yml